ImageMagick/Usage-Markdown/convolve/index.md

 However while a constant averaging over an shaped area does blur images, it has a tendency to produce unusual effects (specifically [Aliasing Artefacts](../filter/#aliasing)) in the resulting image.

-More specifically, by using a 'flat' averaging kernel tends to convert sharp edges into a thicker linear slope with sudden change in the slope at the thickened egdes
+More specifically, by using a 'flat' averaging kernel tends to convert sharp edges into a thicker linear slope with sudden change in the slope at the thickened edges.

 The thickness of the result is kernel '`radius*2-1`'.
-How different edge angles effect the slope thickness and linearity of the slope depends on the shape of the 'flat' or averaging kernel.
+How different edge angles affect the slope thickness and linearity of the slope depends on the shape of the 'flat' or averaging kernel.

 ~~~
 convert -size 80x80 xc: -draw 'polygon 15,15 15,65 60,15' shape.png